VaDyomina/rst_edus_classifier/README.md

 # rst_edus_classifier
-RST-styled classifier for Schizophrenic Texts
+RST-styled classifier of blogs for analyzing spoken data produced by people with schizophrenia